martyn-harris-bbk/JustEnoughDataScienceAndMachineLearning/README.md

   pip install pandas numpy matplotlib scikit-learn
   ```
 - Run the code cells in the notebook to replicate the examples discussed in the book.

----

-## Contributing

-We welcome feedback and contributions!
-If you notice any issues or have suggestions for additional examples, feel free to open an [issue](https://github.com/martyn-harris-bbk/JustEnoughDataScienceAndMachineLearning/issues) or submit a pull request.

----

-**Happy Coding and Data Exploring!**